-For lagoons slated for design and lining in years 2016 - 2020, the review schedule will still remain similar to the 2015 schedule shown in Table 4.
+For lagoons in years 2016 through 2018, the review schedule will still remain similar to the 2015 schedule shown in Table 4.
 However, while it may be possible to perform lagoon cleanout and pre-design data collection activities earlier depending on weather and irrigation schedules it is likely to only gain a number of weeks versus months for the schedule.